-Help your growing baby develop in the thirty-third week of your pregnancy
+Help my growing baby develop in the 33rd week of pregnancy

 You are giving your precious growing baby antibodies that contributes to his or her immunity.